 Group, School of Medicine and Public Health, University of Newcastle

 - Professor Caroline Smith, Professor of Clinical Research, NICM, Research Theme Champion Health and Wellbeing, Western Sydney University

-- Associate Professor Kenny Lawson, Principal Health Economist, Centre for Health Research, Western Sydney University
+- Associate Professor Kenny Lawson, Principal Health Economist, Translational Health Research Institute, Western Sydney University

 - Dr Amie Steel, Associate Director Research, Endeavour College of Natural Health